Subscribe today for more stories, tips, and updates.

 It’s the time of year when many people like to clean and organize their homes.
 This often involves throwing out unwanted items, including prescription medications.

-The DEA hosts national drug take-back days a couple of times a year.
+The United States Drug Enforcement Administration (DEA) hosts National Prescription Drug Take Back Days a couple of times a year.
 The next one will happen later this year.
-You can bring in medications that you no longer need to these locations for proper disposal.
-Check the take-back website for more information.
+You can take medications that you no longer need — both prescription and over-the-counter — to these locations for proper disposal.
+Check the Take Back Day website for more information.

 2. DEA Authorized Collection Sites